rkelley573/Discord-Raid-Listener-Bot/README.md

 replacing the client Id and client secret youll get back a JSON response that includes the access token.

-For Warcraftlogs, you need to go to warcraftlogs client management page and mage a client.
+For Warcraftlogs, you need to go to warcraftlogs client management page and make a client.
 Again call it what you want, use whatever redirect URL (http://127.0.0.1:5000/callback for example) and click create.
 Youll then have access to your token and can find it in your personal settings page if you scroll all the way down and its listed as "V1 Client Key: "

 ### 5. Configuration